 Green Leafy Foods Can be Dangerous to Your Health

-In a 6 October 2009 article, the Huffington Post says Americans have reason for their eternal, but ever-changing, plate fright.
+The Huffington Post says Americans have reason for their eternal, but ever-changing, plate fright.
 In the US, E. Coli, Salmonella, Norovirus and numerous other bacteria and viruses are found in food more often that we might think.

 The Center for Science in the Public Interest (CSPI), a non-profit, consumer advocacy group, often referred to as the “American food police”, says the leafy greens we are encouraged to eat every day can in fact be the most dangerous of all vegetables.
 Over the last 20 years, there has been some 363 outbreaks and 13,568 illnesses due to green leafy foods alone.

-According to Dr. Steve Swanson of the US Centers for Disease Control, lettuce is only second to ground or minced beef in cases of E. Coli.
+According to Dr. Steve Swanson of the U.S. Centers for Disease Control, lettuce is only second to ground or minced beef in cases of E. Coli.
 Snopes gives a good explanation of how all this happens, and many suggest that we lay off pre-washed, bagged salads until more is know about exactly how greens are contaminated.

 One thing is almost sure: one of the reasons salad is particularly more high risk than other vegetables is that we most often eat it raw.
 So wash your salad, and then wash it again.
 Don’t just spray it.
 Wash it in a basin or sink, and change the water several times.

 The other high risk food is eggs, numbering 352 outbreaks in the US in the last 20 years, with 11,163 cases of illness reported.

 If we want to make a “top ten” list, the other culprits, in order, are tuna, oysters, potatoes, cheese, ice cream, tomatoes, sprouts and berries.